 After your goals and budget have been approved, it’s time to get the ball rolling and start booking your suppliers.
 First up on your list?
 Your venue.
 Securing a great venue will also lock in another key piece of the puzzle — your event date.

 Choosing when and where to host your event might depend on the event type and your school’s yearly schedule.
-For example, if you’re looking to host an open house, it might be best to host your event on a weekend when more parents can attend.
+For example, if you’re looking to host an open day, it might be best to host your event on a weekend when more parents can attend.
 You can bring a number of feasible dates to your venue to determine whether they have any openings that you can secure.

 There are a few things to consider when picking the venue including:

 It’s likely that your own school campus has some great spaces, so if there’s an appropriate hall or room on your school campus – book it!

 Great marketing is the most effective way to drive attendance and boost engagement at your event.
 Writing a quick event marketing plan will go a long way towards ensuring that the right people know about the event and can book their spot.
 Your marketing content should include all of the relevant event information such as the date, time, venue, and a link to the registration page.

 You can market your event over a mix of social media, email, print advertising and other communication channels to drive ticket sales or sign-ups.
 Aim to post at least once a week in the three months leading up to the event, and then schedule a last-minute push of content in the final two weeks.
 Don’t be afraid to mix up your content with different images or videos from past events to create a sense of hype among attendees.

 If you need to organise event catering, audio-visual equipment, or marketing collateral, it’s best to book these suppliers at least three months out from your event date.
 Guest speakers are always a great idea, but you’ll need to get in quick to ensure they’re not double-booked.